 Another item that makes each racetrack unique is the banking on the turns.
 Each track has it's own degree of banking.
 This makes for different top speeds and different handling on each coarse again making the drivers and race cars adjust from week to week on how they prepare and race.

-There are two racetracks that are called restrictor plate tracks.
+There are two racetracks that used to be restrictor plate tracks.
 These are Talladega superspeedway and Daytona.
 These are long 2 mile plus tracks that have high banking allowing the race cars to get to extremely high and dangerous speeds of over 200 miles per hour.
-In an effort to make these racetracks more safe, cars are required to have restrictor plates to slow them down.
-Some race car drivers argue that this actually makes the racing more dangerous as the race cars bunch up close together in order to draft off each other.
-A single car wreck at the front of the pack can cause a huge multi-car crash as cars that are just inches from each other pile up.
-It does, however, make for some exciting racing to watch as there can be 10 or more race cars all close to each other on the final lap all with a chance to win.
+In an effort to make these racetracks more safe, cars were required to have restrictor plates to slow them down.
+Some race car drivers argued that this actually made the racing more dangerous as the race cars bunch up close together in order to draft off each other.
+A single car wreck at the front of the pack could cause a huge multi-car crash as cars that are just inches from each other pile up.
+As a result, these tracks no longer require restrictor plates and other rules have been put in place to try and slow the cars down.

 All in all, it's the uniqueness of each racetrack that makes NASCAR interesting to watch from week to week.
 Different race teams and driver excel on different types of tracks, but the champion must excel on all of them.